6en6ar/MailPiercer/README.md

 # MailPiercer
-Mail analysis tool written in go useful for Incident Reponse and Forensic analysis of malicious emails
+Mail analysis tool written in go useful for Incident Response and Forensic analysis of malicious emails

 Usage:
 ------------------------------------------